 At Gold Fields we offer a range of training and development interventions.

-In 2019 we spent $1 912 per person on training.
+In 2021 we spent US$1,397 per person on training.
 The types of training supported are:

 - Induction and onboarding

 - Leadership training

 - Technical skills training, including mining, engineering, technical services and other technical skills to keep employees’ skills up to date with modern mechanised mining

 Gold Fields invests in training that has a clear business benefit.
 We monitor a range of metrics to determine what is the best training for our business.
 This includes financial metrics like training spend per person, % payroll spend on training and lead indicators like the % of improvement in performance of employees who have attended training.
 We also track business benefits including ROI for every dollar spent on training .

 We measure the business benefits of our training including the performance improvements seen.
 This includes monitoring the effectiveness of management and supervisory training in terms of improvements in individual performance as well as the net benefit after all costs for training.
 As we continue to enhance our systems and processes in line with digital age we continue to evolve our training metrics over time.

 At Gold Fields we encourage our employees to complete any continuing professional development (CPD), attend conferences and seminars specific to their role requirements.
 In addition we have a number of group training programmes we run across our business.
 These programmes change and develop each year but include: